Man City 6 Watford 0: Sterling didn’t have a ‘scooby-doo’ but is named hat-trick hero in Man City’s historic treble | Goal.com

 Watford briefly offered some resistance to the Blues, but the floodgates opened after David Silva broke the deadlock inside 26 minutes.

-Sterling then bundled an effort from Gabriel Jesus over the line before half-time, before adding two more efforts to his tally after the break.
+Sterling then bundled an effort from Gabriel Jesus over the line before half-time, with that the first of a purported hat-trick.
+He scored twice in the second-half, as City racked up four in that period.
+The first goal has officially been awarded to Jesus, after initiaially being given to Sterling.

 Quizzed on whether the goal was his, Sterling told BBC Sport: “I don't have a scooby-doo.
 The boys did brilliant.
 My goals added to the win.
 It was brilliant from everyone.